mimibnuuy/knookingmimi/README.md

 ## Notes

 ### Slip Stitches
-eastern slip stitch knitwise
+- eastern slip stitch knitwise
-western slip stitch purlwise
+- western slip stitch purlwise

-to keep mount orientation
+> to keep mount orientation

+Changing from Western to Eastern and vice versa

 ### Cast ons
-long tail cast on extra stitch and slip it into hook before knitting second stitch knitted cast on on knook crochet cast on
+- long tail cast on extra stitch and slip it into hook before knitting second stitch
+- knitted cast on on knook
+- crochet cast on

+### Misc.
+- misc.